ericrenone/Adaptive-Learning-Machine/README.md

    Following Sims (2003), DPFAE optimizes a policy balancing utility against information-processing costs.
 The **Gain Adaptation Path** dynamically regulates sensitivity, analogous to the optimal Boltzmann distribution in RI models.

 3. **Stability-Inspired Design (Harmonic Analogy)**
-   While not directly implementing harmonic analysis or multi-scale PDEs, these concepts inform DPFAE’s design for stable updates:
+   While not implementing harmonic PDEs or multi-scale induction, these concepts inform DPFAE’s design for **stable updates**:
-   - **Directional Stability** – Unit-norm projections keep updates on the unit manifold, avoiding collapse along particular directions.
+   - **Directional Stability** – The state is represented as a **unit quaternion (4D vector)**, ensuring updates remain on the unit manifold and preventing collapse along particular directions.
    - **Smoothness** – Adaptive gain acts as a low-pass filter, damping stochastic fluctuations.

 > ⚠️ Note: These concepts are **design inspirations**, not literal PDE or multi-scale computations.